An external hard drive is often a hub for your data backups. When it’s getting full, you need to free more space to store new files.

-The good part is that if you use an HDD, it can take a decent amount of time, e.g. days even months for your lost data to be overwritten, because its volume tends to be big (especially in these days while 500GB is a base volume for many hard drives).
+The good part is that if you use an HDD (hard disk drive), it can take a decent amount of time, e.g. days even months for your lost data to be overwritten, because its volume tends to be big (especially in these days while 500GB is a base volume for many hard drives).

 Preparation: plug your external drive to your Mac via a USB cable.
 Make sure your Mac can detect the drive.
 If it can’t, check if the connection port has dust and clean it if necessary.

-Step 4: Wait until the scan is complete.
+Step 3: Wait until the scan is complete.
 Depending on the size of your external hard drive, it may take minutes or even hours to finish the scan.
 Be sure your Mac is not set to auto sleep.

-Step 5: Preview found files while the scan process finishes.
+Step 4: Preview found files while the scan process finishes.
 Check and select those you’d like to pull back and recover them.

 Pro tips: to avoid data overwriting, do not directly save recovered files back to your formatted drive.
 Instead, save them to your Mac hard drive first, then transfer them back to your external drive later.